 What is worry?
 Is it different from fear and anxiety?
 What do you think?

 I so wanted my dog to head out to say hello to the cute little dog on the other side of the fence, but he would not budge.
-I coaxed and pushed, but it was as if his legs would not work.
+As I coaxed and pushed, it was as if his legs would not work.
 I thought to myself – well that is strange.
 So I took off running out the door thinking he would follow behind.
-To my surprise, my dog did not follow me.
+To my surprise, my dog did not come with me.

 I soon found out why!

 Stretched out on the patio was a gigantic rattlesnake.
 Fear took over my body as I jumped that darn snake.
 I climbed on a bench while letting out blood-curdling screams for help.

 This experience was the beginning of my fear of snakes.

 That leads me to question my ongoing feelings.
 Do I have fear, anxiety or worry?
 I so often hear these terms used interchangeably.
 However, these words do not have the same meaning.

 Is it fear, anxiety or worry?

 Fear is usually a strong emotion caused by the presence of imminent danger.
 As we experience fear; hormones begin releasing into our bodies.
 These hormones create in us the desire to act or control our situation.
 This event is known as the “Fight or Flight Response.”